Updated August 2020

 - women and investing

-Now!
-I know with your children you’re not meant to have your favourites (and kids, I don’t!).
-But when you try to decide who you’re going to trust with your financial (life!) future, be honest – you do!
-Naturally some experts are more aligned with your investing goals, wants and needs, and biases.
+But when you’re deciding who to trust with your financial future and life some experts are more aligned with your investing goals, wants, needs, and biases.

-At BiG being credible, transparent and independent are crucial.
-That’s why, unlike so many in the investment industry, I am honest about my favourite investing people, companies, associates, sites (see my background, motives, associates, gurus etc see About me etc).
+At BiG my values are credibilty, transparency and independence.
+So I disclose my favourite investing experts people, companies, associates and sites .
 You’ll see this throughout BiG and if you visit my Facebook Page.

 - Rob Balanada